SteveIves/VisualStudioTemplates/README.md

-# VS2015_Templates
+# VisualStudioTemplates

-This repository contains a selection of project and item templates for Visual Studio 2015.
+This repository contains a selection of project and item templates for Visual Studio 2015 and 2017.
+Most of the templates produce Synergy/DE projects.

-The script install.bat can be used to create the required ZIP files for the various templates, and if the Visual Studio 2015 templates folder is present, copy the ZIP files there.
+You can use the script install.bat can be used to create the required ZIP files for the various templates and copy them to the appropriate Visual Studio 2015 and/or 2017 templates folders.
+Running this script does required that you have 7-Zip installed.

+Once installed in Visual Studio you will find the templates in a Synergex PSG folder below the language (Synergy/DE, C#, etc.).